Faltenreich/faltenreich.github.io/index.md

 Welcome to my website which is all about the one thing I love doing the most: writing.
 Be it source code, a blogpost or every now and then a piece of poetry.

-This place serves one purpose: logging this work in some sort of diary or portfolio.
-Potential employers may evaluate my skills by taking a look at the software I have written or took part in.
-Potentially everyone, including myself, may read my blog posts, poems or stories in order to learn something new, take a break from daily work or simply get some inspiration.
+This place serves one purpose: logging this work like a diary or portfolio.
+Fellow developers may take a look at the software I have written or took part in and hpefully learn something from the blogposts I have written.
+One may take a break from daily work or simply get some inspiration.